Last updated: 1 month ago

 ● Spring 2015 first release

-Apple Watch launched in the spring of 2015 with three distinct models, several bands, and software that emphasized communication.
-Only one of those remain a part of the lineup today; bands.
-Apple made the wrong initial bet on their wearable, but still delivered a smash hit product despite that, because the users found its purpose.
+The Apple Watch launched in the spring of 2015 with three distinct models, several bands, and software that emphasized communication.
+Only one of those, bands, remains a key part of the lineup today.
+Apple has since evolved the wearable into a device centered around movement, with communication playing a secondary role.

-The Apple Watch has seen a few design changes over the years, but they all share similar design characteristics.
+The Apple Watch has seen a few design changes over the years, but all have shared similar design characteristics.
 The Apple Watch runs watchOS, an operating system built specifically for the tiny watch screen and limited interaction capability.
 The Digital Crown, changeable watch bands, and an OLED screen are present throughout each generation.

-The Watch features a simple hook and sliding mechanism to secure watch bands in place.
-Not only does Apple offer a range of bands as a first-party retailer, but third-party manufacturers can make custom ones as well.
-Similar to the era of iPod cases, then iPhone cases, watch bands have exploded into its own micro-business.
+The Apple Watch bands use a simple hook and sliding mechanism to attach and secure the band in place.
+Apple offers a range of bands as a first-party retailer, but third-party manufacturers can make custom bands using Apple's template.
+Similar to the era of iPod cases, then iPhone cases, watch bands have exploded into their own micro-business.

 Every generation has used the same band latches and sizes, even when moving to a larger display in the fourth-generation as it did not change the physical body size.
 A pair of small buttons on either side of the casing can be depressed to release a band and change it out with ease.

-The Digital Crown is based on the real crown a person uses to set the time on an analog watch.
+The Digital Crown is based on a conventional crown a person uses to set the time on an analog watch.
 Apple set out to re-create this type of analog control for the digital era, and invented the Digital Crown.
-It is mounted on liquid metal that is conductive which allows the crown to turn without the need for more complex wiring for signals.
+It is mounted on conductive liquid metal, allowing the crown to turn without the need for more complex wiring for signals.

-The Digital Crown acts as a home button, always taking you to the watch face or app list.
+The Digital Crown acts as a home button.
 It also acts as a scroll-wheel for navigation.
-A long press will invoke Siri, and a double press will open your last app.
+A long press will invoke Siri, and a double press will open the last app.

 Embedded in the flat side of the crown is a conductive plate.
-This is used to complete the circuit from your wrist to your finger during an ECG on Apple Watch Series 4 and later.
+This is used to complete the circuit from wrist to finger during an ECG on Apple Watch Series 4 and later.
 You can perform the measurement using the ECG app that is installed by default.

 Force Touch Display

-Every generation of Apple Watch has featured something called a force touch display.
-This display allows you to press "into" the content to open up contextual menus.
-If this sounds familiar, it's because it was the fore-bearer to the now deprecated 3D Touch.
-Because of its small screen and limited interactions, Force Touch stuck around for this device, but it seems that watchOS 7 is eliminating the need for this technology.
+Prior to 2020, every generation of Apple Watch had included a Force Touch Display.
+This allowed users to press "into" the content to open up contextual menus.
+If this sounds familiar, it's because it was the fore-bearer to the now-deprecated 3D Touch.
+Because of its small screen and limited interactions, Force Touch stuck around one year longer for this device, but watchOS 7 and the 2020 hardware updates removed it.

-The world held its breath for an Apple iWatch, and it never came.
-Instead, Apple gave us an introduction to a new naming scheme and a new product: Apple Watch.
-Tim Cook announced the new product with a "one more thing" at the September 2014 iPhone keynote.
-Five years later, the Series 5 shines as Apple's fully realized wearable computer.
+The world held its breath for an Apple "iWatch," and it never came.
+Instead, Apple introduced a new naming scheme and a new product: Apple Watch.
+Tim Cook announced the new product with a "one more thing" addendum at the September 2014 iPhone keynote.

-Exemplifying the importance of a single large update to a device line, Apple Watch Series 5 changes the Apple wearables game again.
-This watch has a long-requested feature; an always-on display.
+The Apple Watch Series 5 changed the Apple wearables game again.
+This one came with a long-requested feature – an always-on display.

-The larger screen is immediately apparent, increasing to 44mm and 40mm screens without adding much to the case size was quite the engineering achievement.
-Apple also altered and improved the heart rate sensor on the bottom.
-This allowed for an important new health feature: ECG.
+The larger screen is immediately apparent.
+Apple also altered and improved the heart rate sensor on the bottom, allowing for an important new health feature: ECG.

-Apple Watch Series 4 with built-in fall detection and ECG became the must-buy for elderly parents or those relatives with mobility issues.
-This was a big step forward in getting the Apple Watch on more people's wrists, as Apple and other companies had long since tread over all the basic fitness sensors in previous models.
+The fourth-generation Watch with built-in fall detection and ECG became the must-buy for elderly parents or those relatives with mobility issues.
+This was a big step forward in getting the Watch on more people's wrists, as Apple and other companies had long since tread over all the basic fitness sensors in previous models.

 Apple updated the software and watch faces to handle the bigger screens, allowing for more data than ever to be displayed.